ashshetty90/shazam-tag-aggregator/README.md

 # Assumptions:

 1) After closing analyzing the data its seen that there are different client types, hence the assumption here is client type other than *SHAZAM* also need to be considered in the calculation
 2) For scenario-2, the geolocation information is used to determine the state level information of each user activity.
-Hoever there are a lot of null geolcation data (14909 records to be precise), this will however were not considered as the they did not have any state level information in them
+Hoever there are a lot of null geolcation data (14909 records to be precise), this will however were not considered as the they did not have any state level information in them.
+3) For scenario-2 it would be not be always possible to display all the records on the UI as this could lead the application to slow down.
+Hence an upper limit of 500 records is kept.
-3) This project is an MVP and no memory tweaks were done on the spark side to scale this application up as all default spark configurations were used.
+4) This project is an MVP and no memory tweaks were done on the spark side to scale this application up as all default spark configurations were used.

 # Architecture:
 The Architecture involves the following tech stack.